By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-In expressive writing we can write, rewrite and revise.
+In expressive writing, we can write, rewrite, and revise.
 This presents opportunities to think more about these feelings and to change them from unhelpful thoughts to more helpful thoughts.
-Staying up all night posting on-line, hoping someone will like you results in sleep deprivation, disappointment and depression.
+Staying up all night posting online, hoping someone will like your results in sleep deprivation, disappointment, and depression.

 On-line once you click post you are stuck with the result.
 One typo and you can kick yourself for being stupid forever.
 That typo will never be recalled but all the good things you have ever done will fade away.

 People who are told that what they are going through is normal may get better.